DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 When you finish developing the provider, you can publish it to npm by running the `publish-please` npm script.
 This script builds the package, tests the provider and then uses [publish-please](https://github.com/inikulin/publish-please) to publish it to npm.
-That is why it is recommended to use the `publish-please` script instead of `npm publish`.
+That is why using the `publish-please` script instead of `npm publish` is what is recommended.

 ```bash
 npm run publish-please
 ```

-After that you can install the provider plugin as you would [install any other plugin](../index.md#installing-plugins).
+After that, you can install the provider plugin as you would [install any other plugin](../index.md#installing-plugins).